Basis of Presentation and Summary of Significant Accounting Policies

 Impairment of Long-Lived Assets

-As of December 31, 2015, there were no events or changes in circumstances which indicated that the carrying amount of our Asset Group might not be recoverable.
-We concluded that the fair value of the reporting unit exceeded the carrying value and no impairment existed.
-No impairment charges for long-lived assets were recorded during the year ended December 31, 2015.
+As of December 31, 2019 and 2018, there were no events or changes in circumstances which indicated that the carrying amount of our Asset Group might not be recoverable.
+No impairment charges for long-lived assets were recorded during the years ended December 31, 2019, 2018 and 2017.

 We use the liability method of accounting for income taxes, whereby deferred tax asset or liability account balances are calculated at the balance sheet date using current tax laws and rates in effect for the year in which the differences are expected to affect taxable income.
 Valuation allowances are provided when necessary to reduce deferred tax assets to the amount that will more likely than not be realized.